gjskha/ubiquitous-sniffle/README.md

 # ubiquitous-sniffle

+spellcheck
-interface to the Merriam Webster dictionary
+mw.rb - interface to the Merriam Webster dictionary